 BioE alumni will:

-- Engage in continuous education and/or career-appropriate options.
+- Engage in continuous learning and/or career-appropriate options

 BioE alumni will: